 While a somewhat less conventional option, there are products made especially for dogs with decreased mobility that help to increase their traction.
 One example is dog socks.
 Dog socks are - as you can probably guess - little socks that your pet can wear to help them move.
 These socks have treads along the bottom that will help them get around slick surfaces without the need for rugs and carpets.

-Safe exercise with your dog is another great way to manage the negative effects of arthritis.
+Safe exercise is another great way to manage the negative effects of arthritis.
 If you allow your dog to sit and lay down as much as their arthritis makes them want to, then their muscles will deteriorate, making it even more difficult to move around.
 Alongside losing muscle mass, they can put on extra weight, which can be a serious problem when a dog already has arthritis.
-Extra weight and dog obesity puts extra strain on damaged joints, increasing the speed with which the condition occurs.
+Extra weight puts extra strain on damaged joints, increasing the speed with which the condition occurs.